cororok/circular_disk_buffer/README.md

 It will be useful when the memory based stack/queue does not fit to **hold large data** and needs some **persistent storage** to save them.
 Even though Database or MessageQueue can handle it but this project tries to provide a **lightweight** solution.

 ## features
 It supports **unfixed and fixed** length of any binary data and there is no limit on the file size until java supports.
+And it includes a BufferedStack(memory stack + disck stack).

 ## How to use
 build jar file through maven it will create ./target/circularDiskBuffer-1.0.0-SNAPSHOT.jar.